AndreaDiotallevi/CV/README.md

 #### Sports

-I am inspired by sport stories and people, from which I have learned so much in terms of respect, self-esteem and personal development.
+I am inspired by sport stories and people, from which I have learnt so much in terms of respect, self-esteem and personal development.
 My favourite sports to watch are rugby and tennis, while to practice are swimming and cycling.